PensionBee/ddd-workshop/README.md

 # DDD Workshop

 Welcome to PensionBee's DDD Workshop!
-This is a training programme designed to increasing confidence writing event-driven DDD-centric code by bridging the gap between EventStorming and the downstream code one step at a time.
+This training programme is designed to increasing confidence writing event-driven, DDD-centric code by bridging the gap between EventStorming and the downstream code one step at a time.

+It's currently a work in progress but we expect it to be "complete" (we'll continue to tweak over time) in the coming weeks.

 A couple of notes about the workshop:

-- TypeScript is the language of choice (there's a `TypeScript Foundations` prerequisites section in the workshop for those who are unfamiliar with TS or need a refresher)
+- TypeScript is the language of choice (there's a `TypeScript Foundations` section at the beginning of the workshop for those who are unfamiliar with TS or need a refresher.)
 - The content is heavily inspired by Anthony Manning-Franklin's [Functional Domain Driven Design: Simplified](https://antman-does-software.com/functional-domain-driven-design-simplified) article.
 Additional inspiration has been taken from Jeremie Chassaing's [Functional Event Sourcing Decider](https://thinkbeforecoding.com/post/2021/12/17/functional-event-sourcing-decider) article and Scott Wlaschin's [Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) book.
 - Examples and exercises are somewhat specific to the way PensionBee have chosen to implement DDD tactical patterns.
-These does not conform to either Object-Oriented Programming (OOP) or Functional Programming (FP), which are both common in the DDD community, but instead embraces more general pragmatic software design principles applicable to both paradigms.
+Our approach embraces general pragmatic software design principles which are applicable to Object-Oriented Programming (OOP), Functional Programming (FP) and anything in-between.

-We genuinely hope you find this workshop as useful as we've found it.
-Feel free to use it, fork it or modify it to suits your own needs.
+We genuinely hope you find this workshop as useful and fun as we've found it.
+Feel free to use it directly or fork it and modify it to suit your own needs.

 Let's get to it...